rl1987/trickster.dev/tricksterblog/content/post/smtp-enumeration-for-fun-and-profit.md

 502 5.5.1 Unimplemented command. i23-20020a2ea237000000b002495e9ab777si3826740ljm.545 - gsmtp
 ```

 This seems to be explicitly unsupported.
-Only RCPT method is left and it succeeds:
+Only option left is trying RCPT method, which succeeds:

 ```
 RCPT TO: <support@peopledatalabs.com>